incubyte/incubyte.github.io/content/blog/why-write-tests-for-production-code.md

 cutting down a tree, the small upfront investment saves much more time in the long run.
 You catch bugs earlier when they are cheaper to fix, you spend less time debugging, and your code stays clean and maintainable.

 Remember though, just having a lot of tests isn't enough.
-These tests need to be clean, readable, and well-maintained.
+These tests need to be clean, purposeful, and well-maintained.
 They're as much a part of your codebase as your production code, and they deserve the same level of care and attention.